f3d-app/f3d/doc/dev/ARCHITECTURE.md

 `vtkext` contains two [VTK modules](https://docs.vtk.org/en/latest/api/cmake/ModuleSystem.html) that are used extensively in the libf3d.
 The public one is used in the plugins.

-`public` is a VTK module that contains classes and utilities that can be installed and used by plugins, including externals plugins. `vtkF3DImporter` is a class that is specifically made for plugin developers to inherit their importers from.
+`public` is a VTK module that contains classes and utilities that can be installed as part of the `plugin_sdk` and used by plugins, including externals plugins. `vtkF3DImporter` is a class that is specifically made for plugin developers to inherit their importers from.
 The documentation of this module can be found [here](https://f3d.app/doc/libf3d/vtkext_doxygen/).

 `private` is a VTK module that contains many classes and utilities used by the libf3d to provide all features of F3D, especially the rendering, interactions and UI.